Built around 1730, Derwentcote is the earliest and most complete steel-making furnace in Britain.

 Derwentcote Steel Furnace is part of the Land of Oak and Iron project, aiming to improve information and access to local heritage in the Derwent Valley.
 For more information please visit the Land of Oak and Iron website.

-The guided walks will be run by a team of dedicated and knowledgeable Volunteer Guides.
-Key features of the tours will include a handling collection, a tour of both the interior of the conical furnace building, which has been previously closed to the public and a tour of the archaeological remains of various iron/steel works – including a crucible furnace, worker’s cottages and water wheel.
+Our free guided walk programme is run by our team of dedicated and knowledgeable Volunteer Guides.
+Key features of the tours include a handling collection, a tour the interior of the conical furnace building, which has been previously closed to the public, and a tour of the archaeological remains of various iron/steel works – including a crucible furnace, worker’s cottages and water wheel.

 All tours start at 11am and last approx. 45 minutes, with time at the end for visitors to independently enjoy the exhibition on display inside the furnace building.